zoglauer/nn-response-approximation/src/image_deconvolution/README.txt

 image_deconvolution_test_main.ipynb: The main Jupyter notebook script for testing the image deconvolution algorithm.

 The below 3 classes have been edited for our purposes.
 So far, everything else has been unchanged. data_loader.py: Edited load_from_filepath() and set_event_from_filepath() to read in the event data from a .tra file and output the unbinned data in an hdf5 file as an intermediate step.
 This data is then binned and outputted as an hdf5 file.
-Also, I think you could completely skip the step of reading in the data as a tra file, and edit it to read in just the .pkl files!
+Something I never got around to, but would save time: completely skip the step of reading in the data as a .tra file, and edit it to read in just the .pkl files!
 UnBinnedData.py: Edited to exclude spacecraft pointing information.
 Assumes fixed galactic coordinates, i.e. with detector always pointing directly "up."
 In this sense, the local coordinates coincide with the galactic coordinates.
 BinnedData.py: Edited for our local coordinate system (technically a fixed galactic frame), i.e. no correction for spacecraft frame.